collapsed-stacks/startups/questions/3740/how-many-hours-per-week-does-a-startup-founder-work.md

 - tagged: `hours`
 - score: 0

-<p>I know it's not the "real question" it's not how much time your work, but how much is done, but I'm still curious.
-(And probably others are as well)</p>
+I know it's not the "real question" it's not how much time your work, but how much is done, but I'm still curious.
+(And probably others are as well)

-<p>To my surprise I didn't find a similar question on this site.</p>
+To my surprise I didn't find a similar question on this site.

-<p>Do startup founders usually (as in, not when there's a rush) work on Saturday ?
-On Sunday ?</p>
+Do startup founders usually (as in, not when there's a rush) work on Saturday ?
+On Sunday ?

-<p>How many hours do they work on an average day ?</p>
+How many hours do they work on an average day ?

-<p>I've heard 18h, from the founder of airbnb (ok, tried it.
+I've heard 18h, from the founder of airbnb (ok, tried it.
 From a health point of view.
-It doesn't work)
-The founder of Wufoo said 8-10 hours, 5 days a week.
-Which seems a bit low.</p>
+It doesn't work) The founder of Wufoo said 8-10 hours, 5 days a week.
+Which seems a bit low.

-<p>I personally do 12+ hours a day (including quick meals, so more like 11+) and work most Saturdays as a half day.
+I personally do 12+ hours a day (including quick meals, so more like 11+) and work most Saturdays as a half day.
 It is average ?
-Am I a lazy founder ?</p>
+Am I a lazy founder ?

-<p>Again, I know it's not a deep truth about your startup, but I'm curious.</p>
+Again, I know it's not a deep truth about your startup, but I'm curious.

-<p>So, how much did <strong>you</strong> work in the early days ?</p>
+So, how much did **you** work in the early days ?